 West Biofuels has conducted research to advance the commercial readiness of a system to convert woody biomass residue into a mixed alcohol product high in renewable fuel ethanol.
-Woody biomass is a critically-underutilized resource in California and this technology could enable a new market for this material and as well as a new in-state biofuels production sector.
-In addition, the process was shown to produce a fuel much lower in carbon intensity that current ethanol produced from corn while reducing criteria pollutant emissions and forest fire risk.
+Woody biomass is a critically-underutilized resource in California that has the potential to be utilized in biofuel production, converting it into an alternate resource in high demand.
+This process produces a fuel much lower in carbon intensity than current ethanol produced from corn while reducing pollutant emissions and forest fire risk.

-Technoeconomic analysis showed that the process reduced the capital cost of a benchmark system by 10%,and therefore reduced the price per gallon of ethanol.
-In addition, the process yielded a ten times higher quantity of co-products such as propanol which have a potentially higher market value than ethanol.
+Techno-economic analysis showed that the process reduced the capital cost of a benchmark system by 10%, and therefore reduced the price per gallon of ethanol.
+In addition, the process yielded ten times the quantity of co-products such as propanol which have a potentially higher market value than ethanol.

-The Mixed alcohol syntheses system converts syngas produced by the fast internally circulating dual fluidized bed gasifier into a mixture of alcohols via a catalytic process.
-The syngass is compressed and introduced to a patented fixed bed catalytic reactor containing a proprietary catalyst.
+The Mixed alcohol syntheses system converts syngas produced by the FICFB gasifier into a mixture of alcohols via a catalytic process.
+The syngas is compressed and introduced into a patented fixed bed catalytic reactor containing a proprietary catalyst.
 Reactor temperature is maintained via a liquid thermal management system.

 The alcohol products are then collected for further processing into fuel, fuel aditives and chemical markets.

 This technology has demonstrated the ability of producing roughly 60 gallons of liquid fuels per ton of biomass.

 Oops!
 Something went wrong while submitting the form